WHAT'S THE FREQUENCY, KENNETH?

 By the time Ouroussoff drafted his response, in September, to the recently delivered package of designs for three new ground zero towers — one each by Foster, Richard Rogers, and Fumihiko Maki — last year's truth-telling fervor had been replaced by utter resignation.

-Why?
-Is ground zero any different or better now than it was then?
+it was then?
 Any less important?
 To be sure, calling bullshit is just one part of any critic's job.
 But one wants to be confident that when a critic does go negative, he means it.

-Now, for all the hue and cry Ouroussoff raised last summer about ground zero, he never once made a case for starting over and doing something different.
+case for starting over and doing something different.
 That's important to remember, because it suggests that Ouroussoff either came to understand or was told directly what his limits were.

-But it also begs the question whether the Times was using Ouroussoff as the resident "bad cop" on ground zero —
+But it also begs the question whether the Times

-the trash-talking heavy in a carefully top-managed, tell-the-editors-and-writers-only-what-they-need-to-know charade designed to create the appearance that the Times was exercising responsible stewardship over ground zero's future, while the paper's ownership and management, having assured downtown's "leaders" that the Times would not stand in the way of "progress," ran out the clock on the possibility of getting anything else on the table.
+was using Ouroussoff as the resident "bad cop" on ground zero — the trash-talking heavy in a carefully top-managed, tell-the-editors-and-writers-only-what-they-need-to-know charade designed to create the appearance that the Times was exercising responsible stewardship over ground zero's future, while the

-of his increasing recognition that the Times lacked the institutional courage to call for meaningful change — and that knowing when to lay down his pen and admit defeat was simply what it meant to be the Times architecture critic now?
+Was Ouroussoff's increasing silence on ground zero a sign of his increasing recognition that the Times lacked the institutional courage to call for meaningful change — and that knowing when to lay down his pen and admit defeat was simply what it meant to be the Times architecture critic now?

 FOR Foster’s 980 Madison project, Ouroussoff appeared to be playing the "good cop, bad cop" game with himself.
 And that's one way of thinking about what a good critic does — weigh the cons and the pros and see what comes out in the balance.